oauthstuff/draft-oauth-rar/main.md

 # Authorization Request {#authz_request}

-The `authorization_details` request parameter can be used to specify authorization requirements in all places where the `scope` parameter is used for the same purpose, examples include:
+The `authorization_details` authorization request parameter can be used to specify authorization requirements in all places where the `scope` parameter is used for the same purpose, examples include:

 * Authorization requests as specified in [@!RFC6749],
 * Device Authorization Request as specified in [@!RFC8628],